The Slave Trade and Abolition

 After much delay Lord Mansfield eventually gave a carefully worded judgement.
 He avoided the question of whether slavery was legal in England.
 Instead he stated:

 No master was ever allowed here to take a slave by force to be sold abroad because he deserted from his service, or for any other reason whatever.

 James Somerset was freed.

 Immediately afterwards the Somerset case was hailed by many as a victory.
 However, some slave owners ignored the ruling and continued to take Africans abroad forcibly.

 The case of James Somerset was widely reported in the press and highlighted the question of slavery and British involvement in the slave trade.

-In 1781 133 slaves on board the ship Zong on route to Jamaica were thrown overboard so that the owners could claim the insurance on them under British law.
+In 1781, 133 enslaved people on board the ship Zong on route to Jamaica were thrown overboard so that the owners could file an insurance claim under British law.

 The details of the massacre of the slaves shocked the public and it was a turning point in the campaign to end slavery.

 Our website works best with the latest version of the browsers below, unfortunately your browser is not supported.
 Using an old browser means that some parts of our website might not work correctly.